Housing Data & Statistics from Governments, NGOs and Experts

 Getting to Groundbreaking (G2G) Reports:

-This original research by SFU students explores and benchmarks the delays and processes in municipal building approvals in residential multi-family developments across the Metro Vancouver region and Abbotsford.
+This original research by SFU students and others explores and benchmarks the delays and processes in municipal building approvals in residential multi-family developments across the Metro Vancouver region and Abbotsford over various years and housing forms.
 Partners included: The Greater Vancouver Home Builders Association, municipalities, developers and Metro Vancouver.
+In the link, scroll down to housing approvals study.

 GVHBA releases third annual Housing Approvals Study with support by Landcor Data Corporation